IN-DEPTH ANALYSIS

 Chime Credit Builder

 It is a secured credit card, meaning you’ll need to make a security deposit before using it.
-The deposit is held on a Chime account, and your credit limit will equal your deposit amount.
+There is no minimum security deposit and the money you move into the secured account sets your spending limit.
 For example, if you deposit $500, your credit limit will also be $500.

 One thing to keep in mind is that this card can only be used if you have a Chime checking account.
-So, if you don’t have a Chime account, you’ll need to sign up for one before you can apply for this card.
+When you sign up, a Checking Account and a Secured Deposit Account will also be opened.
+So, if you don’t have an account, you’ll need to sign up for one before you can apply for this card.

 You may raise your credit score by using your credit card wisely and paying it off on time.
+The card also continues to charge no annual fee, no interest, and no hard credit check to apply.
 Nonetheless, there are no further rewards or unsecured credit cards you could upgrade later.

-How Does Chime Compare to Other Similar Banking Services?
+How Chime Compares to Other Similar Banking Services

 Chime Logo